 Description: Cabbage is a source of vitamin C, an antioxidant that may reduce your risk of heart disease and certain cancers.
-Vitamin C protects skin from bruising, helps heal cuts and keeps gums healthy.
-Eating foods with vitamin C helps the body absorb iron.
+Vitamin C protects skin from bruising, helps heal cuts and keeps gums healthy and boosts iron absorption.
 Cabbage also provides potassium, vitamin K, magnesium and fiber.
-Potassium helps maintain healthy blood pressure, vitamin K and magnesium help build and maintain strong bones, and fiber helps control cholesterol and keeps you regular.
+Potassium helps maintain healthy blood pressure, vitamin K and magnesium help build and maintain strong bones, and fiber helps control cholesterol and keeps bowel movements regular.

 Vitamins: Vitamin C, Potassium, Vitamin K, Magnesium, Fiber

 Selection: Choose red or green cabbage that has a tight, compact head and that feels heavy for its size.
 Leaves should look crisp with few loose leaves and the stem should be dry.

 Storing: Whole heads of cabbage in the crisper of the refrigerator.
 If uncut, cabbage heads should last a few weeks.
 Leafy cabbage should be used in a few days.
 Do not rinse until ready to use.